 36. Lower Pollution With American Made Brands

 Manufacturing processes in the United States are cleaner for the environment.
-We may not live in the same country but we do share the same earth.
-Developing countries have few and sometimes no regulations.
-The use of hazardous chemicals overseas is harmful to our air quality and water supply.
+We may not live in the same country, but we do share the same earth.
+Developing countries have few or sometimes no regulations, and the use of hazardous chemicals overseas harms our air quality and water supply.

 37. Domestic Manufacturing Results in a Lower Carbon Footprint

 Products made in the USA have a lower carbon footprint than their foreign-made counterparts.
-Mile after mile, ships importing goods from China and other countries are burning fossil fuels and releasing greenhouse gas.
+Mile after mile, ships importing goods from China and other countries burn fossil fuels and emit greenhouse gases.
 When you buy American-made products, you help to reduce carbon emissions.

 38. We Consume Too Much Stuff

-When we purchase cheaply made foreign manufactured products that require continual replacement, we directly contribute to the strain on our environment.
-Landfills release methane gas, and carbon dioxide, and leak toxic liquids.
+When we purchase cheaply made foreign-manufactured products that require continual replacement, we directly contribute to the strain on our environment.
+Landfills release methane gas, carbon dioxide, and leak toxic liquids.
 Much of what we throw away will remain forever.

 Simultaneously, cheaper doesn’t always make the most financial sense.
-When we purchase products that don’t last, we spend more money to replace them and that gets expensive over time.
+When we purchase products that don’t last, we end up spending more to replace them, and that can get expensive over time.

 International Concerns